-There is the equivalent of eight 5-foot by 5-foot patches of green slime here.
+There are the equivalent of eight 5-foot by 5-foot patches of green slime here.
 However, destroying one patch does little to the remaining colony.
+Only by cleansing the entire chamber should the PCs gain experience points for defeating a CR 10 encounter.
+An area of effect spell that deals cold or fire damage to a 5-foot square is needed to destroy a patch.
+A daylight spell that lasts two hours will also destroy the entire colony.